Dizzy611/SchalterVox/README.md

 # What can it do?
 It can currently play a single Ogg Vorbis file from the "oggs" directory (so e.g. `/switch/schaltervox/oggs/myogg.ogg`, which has to be 2 channels at 48000Hz (resampling is in the works but I've had some crash issues with libsamplerate).

+# SchalterVox?
+"Schalter" is "switch" in german.
+"Vox" is "voice" in latin.
+Thus, "switch voice": A voice for your switch.

 # Known Bugs
 * Occasionally freezes during OGG load.
 * Vorbis decode thread sometimes (but not always) disobeys signal to quit. (keep hitting the "+" button if it doesn't seem to be stopping!
 I need to put input on its own thread)